carverauto/serviceradar-media/slides.md

 # Go-to-Market Strategy

-**Target market**: Businesses and organizations relying heavily on digital communication platforms
+**Target market**: Enterprise, Research, and Government sectors with a focus on digital communication analysis

 **Positioning**: The essential tool for managing and analyzing digital interactions across all platforms